RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/a2/docs/specs.md

 You will see `TODO` items in the given code, that directs where to put your code to complete the assessment.

-Commit your work and upload to a remote github repo and then submit the link to Moodle.
+Commit your work and upload to a remote github repo of your choice, and then submit that remote github repo's link to Moodle.

 ## Required Tasks